DeepLabCut/DeepLabCut/docs/docker.md

 Advanced users and developers can visit the `/docker` subdirectory in the DeepLabCut codebase on Github.
 We provide Dockerfiles for all images, along with build instructions there.

+## Prerequisites (if you don't have Docker installed already)

+**(1)** Install Docker.
+See https://docs.docker.com/install/ & for Ubuntu: https://docs.docker.com/install/linux/docker-ce/ubuntu/
+Test docker:

+    $ sudo docker run hello-world

+ The output should be: ``Hello from Docker!
+This message shows that your installation appears to be working correctly.``

+*if you get the error ``docker: Error response from daemon: Unknown runtime specified nvidia.`` just simply restart docker:

+       $ sudo systemctl daemon-reload
+       $ sudo systemctl restart docker

+**(2)** Add your user to the docker group (https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)
+Quick guide  to create the docker group and add your user:
+Create the docker group.

+    $ sudo groupadd docker
+Add your user to the docker group.

+    $ sudo usermod -aG docker $USER

+(perhaps restart your computer (best) or (at min) open a new terminal to make sure that you are added from now on)

 ## Notes and troubleshooting